 The most predictive radiomic feature was the neighboring gray tone difference matrix strength, though with a large variance in importance over the 5 k-folds.
-The features that were assess were all filtered features, hence, the majority of the radiomic features extracted were not use din modelling nor were their importances computed.
+The features that were assessed were all filtered features, hence, the majority of the radiomic features extracted were not used in modelling nor were their importances computed.
 Kurtosis was the feature most consistently important.
-The clinical variables were much more consistent in predictivity over the different test sets, with the maximum dosage with the greatest feature importance.
+The clinical variables were much more consistent in predictivity over the different test sets, with the maximum dosage having the greatest feature importance.

 Discussion

 The IBS of every dataset combination was below the threshold of 0.25, indicating that the predictions by the RSF model is non-random and information-gaining [21].
-An additional strength of our study is that our method was cross-validated 5 times, rather than either testing on the same data used for modelling in order to prevent inflated accuracies due to overfitting.
+An additional strength of our study is that our method was cross-validated 5 times, rather than testing on the same data used for modelling in order to prevent inflated accuracies due to overfitting.

-Without feature selection, although the survival model performed with an average C-index greater than 0.60, there was a large range of accuracies when testing the subset of data no used in training.
-This variance decreased when using feature selection to filter features that may be less relevant to modelling the outcomes, indicating that there may still have been overfitting without feature selection.
+Without feature selection, although the survival model performed with an average C-index greater than 0.60, there was a large variance in performance across the cross-validation folds.
+Given that the variance was much lower for the models using feature selection, it is possible that the large variance was a product of overfitting due to an overly high-dimensional feature space given the sample size.

-From previous work section, most studies reported a C-index lower than 0.60 when tested on dataset that was not used in creating the prediction model, with one study achieving a C-index of 0.64 [9] Utilizing clinical data only resulted in prediction C-indices within this range, though we did not have access to three of the variables in their model.
-Future studies can be done if data for variables used for other models are available to compare prediction performance when utilizing manual scoring systems and automated RSF methods.
+As discussed in the Existing Work section, most prior studies reported a C-index lower than 0.60 when tested on dataset that was not used in creating the prediction model, with one study achieving a C-index of 0.64 [9].
+Utilizing clinical data only resulted in prediction C-indices within this range, though we did not have access to three of the variables in the model by Wang et al. [9].
+In future studies, a fairer comparison between manual scoring systems and automated RSF methods could be done by ensuring that all clinical variables used to produce the score are available to the RSF.

-Utilizing local progression or any hepatic progression did not have a significant accuracy difference than when using clinical variables.
-However, utilizing only liver parenchyma volumes resulted in poorer prediction of local progression regardless of feature selection.
+Our models predicting local progression or any hepatic progression performed similarly when trained on only clinical variables.
+However, the models trained on features extracted from the liver parenchyma only resulted in near random prediction regardless of feature selection.
 This was expected as radiomic features that ignored the tumor was unable to predict recurrence locally near the tumor.

-The greatest accuracy of a C-index of 0.76 ± 0.06 was achieved when utilizing the proposed method of the union of the liver parenchyma and tumor volumes for radiomic feature extraction, enabling feature selection, and RSF modelling to predict any hepatic progression.
+The best performing model for prediction of any hepatic recurrence was that relying on radiomic features extracted from the union of the liver parenchyma and tumor, with feature selection enabled, achieving a C-index of 0.76 ± 0.06.
 The C-index accuracy is greater than the 95% confidence interval of any previous studies to our knowledge.
-The proposed method performs well at predicting both hepatic and local progression.
-This may suggest that there is predictive textural information within the liver parenchyma and tumor volume that may be investigated further to understand structural changes leading to a different prognosis.
+This method was second best at predicting local progression in terms of mean C-index (0.72 ± 0.05), falling only behind the model trained on clinical imaging features with no feature selection (0.74 ± 0.21), however, the latter model’s confidence interval entirely contains that of the former.
+The comparatively high performance of the model using the tumor and parenchyma may suggest that there is predictive textural information within the liver parenchyma and tumor volume that may be investigated further to understand structural changes leading to a different prognosis.
+This is consistent with findings from Simpson et al. [14], who observed that increased homogeneity of liver texture is associated with recurrence.
 The low accuracy when utilizing imaging clinical variables only for predicting any hepatic progression was expected, as the imaging variables were related to the target tumor volume.